-Step 3: Complete Parts I-IV.
-Do not leave a part blank.
-Write "N/A" in any part for which you have nothing to report.
-If you have already reported an interest in a particular entity in a response to a previous part, you may write "see response to part ."
+Step 3: Complete Parts I-IIIIV.
+Do not leave a questionpart blank.
+Write "N/A"in any tablepart for which you have nothing to report.
+If you have already reported an interest in a particular entity in a response to a previous questionpart, you may write "see response to questionpart \\."

-If there is insufficient space to completely answer any part, please use the provided continuation page.
+If there is insufficient space to completely answer any questionpart, please use the provided continuation page.

-- Step 4: Sign the form and date it in the space provided in Part V. - Step 5: Submit the original, completed form in hard copy to the Board Corporate Secretary by April 30. - Step 6: In accordance with WMATA Board Code of Ethics, Article X.B, there is a continuing obligation to disclose any changes to the information reported in a Member's Disclosure Form within 10 calendar days of the change.
+Step 4: Sign the form and date it in the space provided Inin Part IV.

+Step 5: Submit the original, completed form in hard copy to the Board Corporate Secretary by April 30.

+Step 6: In accordance with WMATA Board Code of Ethics, Article X.B7,2 there is a continuing obligation to disclose any changes or responsive to the information that arises after the submission of this form.
+Updates or amendments to this reported in a Member's Disclosure Form must be submitted within 10 calendar days of anythe change.

-Reporting Individual's Name: Definitions Household Member: A spouse, domestic partner, any dependent child within the meaning of Section 152 of the Internal Revenue Code living in the Member's household, and any relative over whose financial affairs the Board Member has substantial legal or actual control.
+Definitions Household Member: A spouse, domestic partner, any dependent child within the meaning of Section 152 of the Internal Revenue Code living in the Member's household, and any relative over whose financial affairs the Board Member has substantial legal or actual control.
 Business: A sole proprietorship, corporation, partnership, company, joint venture, association, joint stock company, or any other form of entity recognized by law that is engaged in trade, commerce, or the transaction of business, and any parent of a business entity.
 A "parent of a business entity" owns or controls more than fifty percent of that entity (i.e. by value or voting power).
-Property: Real property, including land, together wany rights or interests in land and/or improvement , , , Interested Party: Any Business that has or is seeking a contract or agreement with WMATA, has interests that can be directly affected by decisions or actions of WMATA, or may realize a reasonably foreseeable benefit or detriment as a result of an action or decision by the Board.
-Part I - Household Members Identify all Household Members for whom you are reporting and include the nature of the relationship.
+Property: Real property, including land, together with any structures, improvements, and any rights or interests in land and/or improvements.
+Interested Party: Any Business that has or is seeking a contract or agreement with WMATA or that otherwise, has interests that can be directly affected by decisions or actions of WMATA, or may realize a reasonably foreseeable benefit or detriment as a result of an action or decision by the Board.
+Part I - Identification of Household Members Identify all Household Members as defined above for whom you are reporting and include the nature of the relationship.
 Name of Household Member Relationship